tomahg/Gulla.Episerver.Labs.LanguageManager.OpenAi/README.md

 -   OpenAiModel = "gpt-4o"
 -   OpenAiTemperature = 0.7

-You can also configure SqlStudio using `appsettings.json`.
+You can also configure this addon using `appsettings.json`.
 A configuration setting specified in `appsettings.json` will override any configuration configured in `Startup.cs`.
 See the example below:

 ```JSON
   "Gulla": {